-Amur Regional Museum of Local Lore named after G.S.
-Novikov-Daursky
+G.S.
+Novikov-Daursky Amur Regional Museum of Local Lore

 About museum

-On August 16 (28), 1891, a museum was opened in Blagoveshchensk, organized by gold miners to commemorate the visit of the heir to the imperial throne — Nicholas Alexandrovich Romanov, the future Emperor Nicholas II.
-It was housed in one of the city's most beautiful buildings, belonging to the trading house Kunst and Albers.
+On 16 (28) August 1891 a museum was opened in Blagoveshchensk, organized by gold miners in honor of the visit of the heir to the throne, Nicholas Alexandrovich Romanov, the future Emperor Nicholas II.
+It was housed in one of the city's most beautiful buildings, belonging to the Kunst & Albers trading house.
 Since 1993 the museum has borne the name of G. S. Novikov-Daursky.
-Its collections comprise more than 160,000 items representing various aspects of the nature, history, and culture of the Amur region.
-Among them are unique items: the armor of a 17th-century Japanese samurai, costumes and attributes of Daur and Evenk shamans from the late 19th — early 20th centuries, the Ust-Nyukzhi meteorite, a collection of art from Eastern countries, etc.
+Its collections include more than 160,000 items representing various aspects of the nature, history and culture of the Amur region.
+Among them are unique objects: the armor of a 17th-century Japanese samurai; costumes and ritual items of Daur and Evenki shamans from the late 19th–early 20th centuries; the Ust-Nyukzhi meteorite; a collection of art from Eastern countries; etc.